Arch-ive/Seasoned-Recipes/content/recipe/main/Andys Steak Tacos/index.md

 Turn on the BBQ on high and put the Jalapeno on.

 Mix the steak marinade up and coat the steak.
-Leave it on its own dedicated plate as we're going to toss the cooked cut steak in the remaining marinade.
+Leave it on its own dedicated plate as we're going to toss the cooked cut steak in the remaining marinade later.

-Prepare the corriander roots, peel and deseed the avocado, peel the garlic, get a few tomatillos + brine & zest and juice the lime all going into the large nutrabullet canister.
-Crack in some Salt and Pepper to taste.
-Leave aside for when the 1/2 burned Jalapeno once it's cooled.
+Prepare the corriander roots, peel and deseed the avocado, peel the garlic, get a few tomatillos + brine & zest and juice the lime for it all to go into the large nutrabullet canister.
+Season with some Salt and Pepper to taste.
+Leave it aside ready for the 1/2 burned Jalapeno once it's cooled.

-Strip and put the corn on the BBQ along with the capcicum and turn down the BBQ to medium high heat; turn the veg occasionally.
+Put the corn on the BBQ along with the capcicum and turn it down to medium high heat; turn the veg occasionally.
 We want some char on these.

 Fine dice the red onion and add salt, ginger, red chili, olive oil and the juice from the 1/2 lime.
 Set aside in a bowl for the corn and capcicum later.